JvanKatwijk/qt-dab/README.md

 than the home country.
 The mapviewer shows a **country selector** with which one may select one of the countries from which data is received.
-If a country is selected, the other three selectors (channel, ensemble and showAll) are restrictted to the selected country.
+If a country is selected, the other three selectors (channel, ensemble and showAll) are restricted to the selected country.

 Of course, the mapViewer starts the webbrowser if needed, that means that you can start the browser by clicking on the **http** button, but